LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 This foreign key points to the primary key in ``parameters.csv`` and to the foreign keys in ``Parameter_ID`` in ``cldf/forms.csv``.
 The column ``Entry_ID`` is a default column and must be populated even if it is not pointing anywhere.
 Therefore, it contains only zeroes.
-The tqdm-library prints a progressbar to the console.

 .. code-block:: python

-   # add language
    languages = args.writer.add_languages()
    args.log.info("added languages")

-   # add forms
    data = self.raw_dir.read_csv(
        "gothic.tsv", delimiter="\t",
    )